po-boisvert/Election_Analysis/README.md

 ### The vote result

-The first step of this analysis is to aggregate the votes for each candidate in order to audit and confirm a winner (if possible).
+The first step of this analysis is to aggregate the votes for each candidate in order to audit and confirm an overall winner (if possible).

 #### Figure 1: votes aggregated by candidates